 "I said, 'That would exclude a lot of African-Americans,'" Jones told the paper.
 "He said, 'Maybe that's not such a bad thing.'"
 Then, Jones asked about Wendy, Bannon's executive assistant who is black.
 "He said, 'She's different.
 She's family.'"

-This exchange — if true — may seem startling, but it's actually quite consistent with the logic many have applied since Trump announced his presidency.
+This exchange — if true — may seem startling, but it's actually quite consistent with the logic many have applied to conversations about race since Trump announced his presidency.
 Trump, Bannon and their supporters aren't new to accusations of racism.
-But they have regularly denied the charges using their occasional proximity to people of color as proof.
+But they have regularly denied the charges using their occasional proximity to people of color as proof they harbor no animus.

 These claims showcase a fundamental misunderstanding of how racism works.
 It rarely manifests itself as all-out hatred; you can be racist and still stomach people of color's existence.
 You can even have black friends.
 The idea that Bannon's black executive assistant, Wendy, was somehow exceptional in his eyes because she was close to him does not absolve him of racism, nor of his apparent comfort with black people not being allowed to vote.
 Both can coexist.
 In fact, they often do: Racism is nothing if not contradictory.